Home | Research | Visitor's Center | Cemeteries | Surnames | Towns | Queries

 http://worldconnect.rootsweb.com/

 9. Old Photographs of Places, Towns, or Groups.
 Do you have a scanner?
-If you have access to any old photographs or postcards depicting town or county scenes, or church/school/family groups, please consider scanning and contributing the images.
+If you have access to any old photographs or postcards depicting town or county scenes, or old church/school/family groups (providing that they do not show any living people), please consider scanning and contributing the images.
+In considering what items will be appropriate, please remember that the primary goal is to provide information or enhance the genealogy researcher's experience on this site.

 Pat Sabin.